Longest lab of the day. Multi-part. Pace yourself—each part is a self-contained check, and you can stop between parts if you need to.

 gitleaks versionruns on your machine. -

-.gitleaks.tomlallowlistssample-config.jsonandtests/fixtures/. - Running the staged-snapshot script (
+.gitleaks.tomlallowlistssample-config.jsonandtests/data/users.json(ortests/data/if you prefer the directory-level rule). - Running the staged-snapshot script directly (

 npx tsx scripts/run-gitleaks-staged.ts) exits zero for the clean staged state. - Attempting to stage a file containing